iLeksei/MusalaGatewaysApp/README.md

 ## Build project:
 1. Use **install.bat** for Windows or **install.sh** for Linux
-2. For manual installation use command: **mvn install** in root project directory
+2. For manual installation use command: **mvn install** in the root project directory

 ## Run application:
 1. Use **start.bat** for Windows or **start.sh** for Linux
-2. For manual execution use command in root project directory:
+2. For manual execution use command in the root project directory:
    > java -jar target/musala-gateways-app.jar

 ## Application parameters: